-The Pre-history of Oedipus
+• The Pre-history of Oedipus

 You will learn from different sources that the great city of Thebes is in southern Boeotia, and it ranked as one of the most important centres in mythical Greece.
 The other city that was equally important was Argos.
 These two cities were ruled by the second main branch of the Inachid family that descended from the Argive river-god Inachos.
 Inachos was the first king of Argos after whom a river was called Inachus River, which is called Panitsa today.
 This river is the water resource of the western margin of the Argive plain.
 The earliest forefather of Oedipus was Cadmus.
 As the story goes, an early Argive princess called Io, wandered faraway from her native Argos and settled in Egypt.
 Io's granddaughter Libye bore twin sons called Belos and Agenorto Poseidon, the god of the sea or water, earthquakes, and horses.
 These sons founded the two principal branches of the family.
 Danaos, a son of Belos, returned to his ancestral homeland of Argos and founded its Belid ruling line.
 Cadmus and Europa were the two children among Agenor's several children who came to Thebes from their birthplace Phoenicia where their father had settled.
 They founded the Agenorid ruling lines at Thebes and Crete respectively.
 Oedipus was from this family line.
 Europa grew up as a very pretty maid, and as in many other stories of beautiful maids, she attracted the god Zeus, who assumed the form of a bull and carried her across the sea to Crete, where he fathered Minos and other sons by her.
-Zeus, the supreme god, was known for his lustful nature, and he fathered many including Heracles of Hercules, the famous Greek demi god.
-There are some great paintings on Europa's abduction by Zeus.
-In the images you will see two of the most famous paintings inspired by the story of Europa's abduction, and perhaps the name Europa also suggests that the continent Europe was named after her, as some scholars argue.
+Zeus, the supreme god, was known for his lustful nature, and he fathered many including Heracles or Hercules, the famous Greek demi god.
+There are some great paintings inspired by the story of Europa's abduction, and perhaps the name Europa also suggests that the continent Europe was named after her, as some scholars argue.